When it comes to your marketing strategy, a one-size-fits-all approach isn't going to cut the mustard these days.

 Say you want to list every contact who downloads your guide into an MQL segment.
 As a prospect consumes your content, HubSpot will record the interaction and can automatically assign them into the MQL group.

-By automatically gathering information on the contact, it can tell you which segment he or she fits into.
+By automatically gathering information on the contact, it can tell you which market segmentation he or she fits into.

 And you can use HubSpot to further refine these segments into firmographic or behavioural sub-groups to provide hyper-targeted content.
 Take for instance two leads who download the guide and become part of your MQL segment - one who works for a tech startup and the other in manufacturing.